valenber/yaba/_docs/dev_log.md

 - add user registration functionality
 - integrate with external provider to manage users, roles and auth methods

+---
 #### Footnotes

-\[¹\] This just means that it controls access from the Internet to a computer, rather than from computer to the Internet, the way a direct proxy does.
+- <sup>1</sup> Reverse proxy just means that it controls access from the Internet to a computer, rather than from a computer to the Internet, the way a direct proxy does.